Goethe Awards: History

-In 1974, the Thompsons grew frustrated with perceived ballot-stuffing and passed the awards to Tony Isabella, who changed the name to the Comic Fan Art Awards.
+In 1974, the Thompsons grew frustrated with perceived ballot-stuffing and passed the awards to Tony Isabella.
 The awards for comics published in 1973 were presented at the 1974 Comic Art Convention, held at the Commodore Hotel, New York City.
 They were later published in TBG #63 (Aug.
+1, 1974).

-1, 1974).The final Comic Fan Art Awards (for comics published in 1974) were co-administered by Ken Gale and were not announced until TBG #123 (March 26, 1976).
+The final Comic Fan Art Awards (for comics published in 1974) were co-administered by Ken Gale and were not announced until TBG #123 (March 26, 1976).

 In 1982, the Comics Buyer's Guide (the successor to The Buyer's Guide to Comics Fandom), began presenting their Comics Buyer's Guide Fan Awards, in many ways modeled on the Goethe Award/Comic Fan Art Award.